Aliases for AOC2 Gene

 AOC2 (Amine Oxidase, Copper Containing 2 (Retina-Specific)) is a Protein Coding gene.
-Diseases associated with AOC2 include dissecting aortic aneurysm.
+Diseases associated with AOC2 include median neuropathy.
 Among its related pathways are Metabolism and Glycine, serine and threonine metabolism.
 GO annotations related to this gene include electron carrier activity and quinone binding.
 An important paralog of this gene is AOC1.

 UniProtKB/Swiss-Prot for AOC2 Gene